alucard-dracula/hackintosh-intel-u7-265k-ASUS-ROG-STRIX-Z890-A-GAMING-WIFI-S/.github/README-en_us.md

 3. The external Thunderbolt 3 dock's AMD Radeon™ RX 6600 cannot boot into Safe Mode and does not support USB installer usage.

-4. Due to bugs in AppleIGC.kext and SimpleGBE.kext that can cause kernel panics, the built-in wired NIC intel-i226-v and the Intel I210 on the Thunderbolt 3 dock cannot be used.
+4. ~~Due to bugs in AppleIGC.kext and SimpleGBE.kext that can cause kernel panics, the built-in wired NIC intel-i226-v and the Intel I210 on the~~ ~~Thunderbolt 3 dock cannot be used.~~ (AppleIGC.kext 1.7.0 has resolved this issue)

 5. The Intel BE200 Wi‑Fi adapter cannot be driven for wireless; Bluetooth works.